SleepyStudents/CSC3210-SleepyStudents/README.md

 Learned
 --------
 We learned how ARM assembly is different to Intel's x86 & x86_64 assembly.
-We also learned how multithreading interfaces, like OpenMP, handled parallel programming (master & workers)
+We also learned how multithreading interfaces, like OpenMP, handled parallel programming (master & workers).